kreshuklab/teaching-dl-course-2022/webinar2/README.md

 # Exercises for Webinar 2

 We provide exercises for pytorch and keras.
-TODO recommend which exercises participants should do.

 ## Pytorch